kirichoi/netplotlib/doc/start.rst

 Test Cases
 ----------

-NetworkEX comes with set of test cases.
-All test cases are available under networkex.testmodels submodule.
+Netplotlib comes with set of test cases.
+All test cases are available under netplotlib.testmodels submodule.